-ilust deed
+Trust deed

-My fund's trust deed:
+My fund's trust deed must:

-■ is properly executed
+■ be properly executed

-states the name of the fund
+■ state the name of the fund

-includes a statement that the fund must appoint a corporate trustee or includes a statement that the sole or primary purpose of the fund is to provide old-age pensions.
+include a statement that the fund must appoint a corporate trustee or that the sole or primary purpose of the fund is to provide old-age pensions.

 It also sets out:

 ■ who the trustees are

-how trustees are appointed and how they can be removed from the fund
+■ how trustees are appointed and how they can be removed from the fund

 ■ the powers of the trustees.

-■ that the members agree to act as trustees

 Deeds may also cover:

 ■ that the members agree to act as trustees

-confirmation that the trustees are not 'disqualified persons'
+■ confirmation that the trustees are not 'disqualified persons'

-that trustees cannot accept payment for services as trustees

-■ paying benefits to members

-■ what contributions the fund can accept

-■ who can be members

-■ winding up the fund.

-Overall:

-■ I have read and understand my trust deed.
+paying benefits to members what contributions the fund can accept who can be members winding up the fund. who can be memberswinding up the fund. ■ winding up the fund.
+Overall: ■ I have read and understand my trust deed.
 I know the deed sets out the rules that all the trustees of the fund must comply with.

-Note : As a trustee, you are bound by your deed and responsible for any contravention of the rules set out in the deed.
-Therefore, it is very important that you know the contents of the deed.

-Trustees and members - funds with two to four

-members My fund is an SMSF because:

-■ there are four or fewer members in the fund

-all members of the fund are trustees of the fund (or directors of the trustee company)

-each individual trustee of the fund, or director of the trustee company, is a member of the fund

-■ no member of the fund is an employee of another

-member of the fund, unless those members are related

-member of the fund, unless those members are
+NOTE: As a trustee, you are bound by your deed and responsible for any contravention of the rules set out in the deed.
+For these reasons, it is very important that yoknow the contents of the deed. ou Trustees and members - funds with two to four members My fund is an SMSF because it meets all of these requirements: ■ there are four or fewer members in the fund all members of the fund are trustees of the fund (or directors of the trustee company) each individual trustee of the fund, or director of the trustee company, is a member of the fund no member of the fund is an employee of another member of the fund, unless those members are related no trustee of the fund receives any remuneration for their services as a trustee.
+Trustees and members - single member fund My fund is an SMSF because it meets all of these requirements: either the member is the sole director of the trustee company, or ■ the member is related to the other director of the trustee company (and there are only two directors of that company), and in all cases the member is not an employee of the other director of the trustee company (and there are only two directors of that company), or the member is one of only two trustees, of whom one is the member and the other is a relative of the member, or the member is one of only two trustees and the member is not an employee of the other trustee,